AppliedBioinformatics/BioNanoAnalyst/README.md

 PyQt4 or PySide (https://www.riverbankcomputing.com/software/pyqt/download. or $pip install PySide.
 Please refer Issue #1)

 # Run BioNanoAnalyst

+A tutorial is given in the Wiki page to show how to run BioNanoAnalyst: https://github.com/AppliedBioinformatics/BioNanoAnalyst/wiki/How-to-run-BioNanoAnalyst-in-terminal

 #For the Windows version:

   1. Please go to www.7-zip.org and download 7-zip